 - Persistent pain and discomfort – Watch LeRoy Foster’s Video

-“Revisions are technically demanding surgeries,” Dr. Hostin said.
-“It can be more difficult to get a successful fusion compared to primary surgeries.
-We need extra care in preparing the fusion site to make sure we get good clean bones to work with.
+“Revisions are technically demanding surgeries,” Dr. Hostin said, “Successful spinal fusion requires extra care in preparing the fusion site to make sure we get good clean bones to work with.
 Especially in adults, where we may use a bone-inducing protein that revs up the bone cells to grow faster.”

 “We conduct a large number of complex procedures and each one has made us smarter and wiser for the next one,” Dr. Hostin said.
 “We are able to take care of these complex patients and perform these surgeries thanks to the help of our team and the “best processes” that we have put in place.
 Thus, the best processes that we use have been established through research-based medicine and lots of experience.